vzaffalon/RockDroidWeb/docs/contents/articles/011-changing-color-scheme/index.md

 template: article.jade
 ---

-We tried to make the process of changing color scheme in BlurAdmin as easy as possible.
+We tried to make the process of changing color scheme in RockDroid as easy as possible.

-By default BlurAdmin has two color profiles: mint and blur.
+By default RockDroid has two color profiles: mint and blur.
 This article will help you to create your own color profile.
-Let's say you want to make BlurAdmin dark.
+Let's say you want to make RockDroid dark.

 First we advice you to take some colorscheme file as a basis.
 For light themes we suggest you to take `src/sass/theme/conf/colorScheme/_mint.scss` one and for dark take `src/sass/theme/conf/colorScheme/_blur.scss` one.